LokiVee/ElevatorSimulator/README.md

 Test cases include:
 - Verifying optimal pathing for elevators.
 - Ensuring passengers are picked up and dropped off in the shortest time possible.
-- Simulating edge cases, such as a high number of simultaneous requests.

 ---